johnyang-nv/FB-OCC-TRT/deployment/README.md

 1. **Prerequisites**

-   Download the TensorRT-8.6.13.3 tarball from the [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt).
-TensorRT is available for free as a binary on multiple platforms or as a container on NVIDIA NGC™.
+   Download the `TensorRT-8.6.13.3` tarball from the [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt).
+TensorRT is available for free as a binary on multiple platforms or as a container on NVIDIA NGC.
 After downloading, follow the installation instructions provided on the page to set up TensorRT on your system.

    ```bash
    tar -xzvf <path_to_your_TensorRT_tarball>